c9s/r3/README.md

 R3
 ================

-R3 is an URI router library with high performance, thus, it's implemented in C.
+R3 is an URL router library with high performance, thus, it's implemented in C.
 It compiles your route paths into a prefix trie.

 By using the constructed prefix trie in the start-up time, you can dispatch